OfficeDev/office-js-docs-reference/docs/docs-ref-autogen/overview/overview.md

 > [!NOTE]
 > If you're looking for the JavaScript APIs for developing Office Scripts, visit the [Office Scripts API reference](/javascript/api/office-scripts/overview).

+## License terms

+Use of the Office.js API library is governed by the terms described under the [Microsoft software license terms for the Microsoft Office JavaScript (Office.js) API library](https://github.com/OfficeDev/office-js/blob/release/LICENSE.md).

 ## See also